DEI-Glossar

 >> Employee Resource Groups (ERGs):

-Networks for employees with common interests or backgrounds.
+Networks for employees with shared interests or backgrounds.
 Support inclusion and networking.
 Promote professional development.

 >> Empowerment:

-Strengthening and enabling individuals to develop their potential.
+Empowering and empowering individuals to develop their potential.
 Aims at self-determination and participation.
-Creates lasting change.
+Creates sustainable change.

 >> Equal Opportunity: